-This document is intended for OEM developers and Rotrex distributors.
-For guidance and information please always contact the company who sold you the Rotrex supercharger or the company from whom you intend to buy the Rotrex supercharger (your Rotrex supplier).
-Rotrex only deals directly with approved distributors and OEM customers.
+This document is a general guide and explains the core knowledge required to successfully create a Rotrex supercharger system.
+This handbook should be used as a reference when designing, installing, and servicing a Rotrex supercharger system.
+For guidance and information on your specific kit please always contact the company who sold you the Rotrex supercharger or the company from whom you intend to buy the Rotrex supercharger (your Rotrex supplier).
+Rotrex only deals directly with approved distributors, kit builders and OEM customers.

-This document contains important information regarding Rotrex products and services related to the "C" range of superchargers (C8, C15, C30 and C38 product families).
+This document contains important information regarding Rotrex products and services related to the "C" range of superchargers (C15, C30, C38 and C38R product families).
 It is structured in 6 main sections:

-Section 1 -- "The ideal development cycle" - summarizes how best to develop a successful Rotrex installation.
+Section 1 - "The ideal development cycle" - summarizes how best to develop a successful Rotrex installation.

-Section 2 -- "Rotrex technology basics" - provides essential information on how a Rotrex unit works and the benefits it brings to you and your customers.
+Section 2 -"Rotrex technology basics" - provides essential information on how a Rotrex unit works and the benefits it brings to you and your customers.

-Section 3 -- "Choosing the right Rotrex" - provides a useful guideline to selecting the best Rotrex unit for a particular application.
+Section 3 - "Choosing the right Rotrex" - provides a useful guideline to selecting the best Rotrex unit for a particular application.

-Section 4 -- "Designing and handling interfaces" - Provides a series of guides to design, manufacture and installation of critical systems interfacing with the Rotrex unit (pulley-belt drive, bracket, ducting and lubrication systems).
+Section 4 -"Designing and handling interfaces" - Provides a series of guides to design, manufacture and install critical systems interfacing with the Rotrex unit (pulley-belt drive, bracket, ducting and lubrication systems).

-Section 5 -- "Important notes and info sources" - highlights further key considerations and information resources.
+Section 5 -"Important notes and info sources" - highlights further key considerations and information resources.

-Section 6 -- "Support material" - Contains a series of appendices with important drawings, specifications and forms supporting the guidelines.
+Section 6 - "Support material" - Contains a series of appendices with important drawings, specifications and forms supporting the guidelines.